View Olga Kirton's Notice on sunderlandecho.com and share memories

 Also a beloved Aunt, Great Aunt and Great Great Aunt.

-Cortege leaving residence at 12:30pm on Wednesday 1st April for service and cremation in Sunderland Crematorium at 1pm.
-Family Flowers only with donations in Lieu to St Benedicts Hospice,
+St Peter's Church, Monkwearmouth at a later date.
+Family flowers only with donations in Lieu to St Benedicts Hospice.